 Plugins such as WP Rocket and perfmatters also have such a function built in.
 How well this works depends entirely on which plugins you would like to use on your own WordPress website.
 So it only works with a test.
 But if it works, then the boost is really big.

 Getting this function for free is currently almost impossible because it is a tough problem.
 Because every website is different.
 Even every subpage on a website is different and is constantly changing due to updates.
-The only way to get 100 percent performance out of this is to develop a deep understanding of what actually happens during the loading process of each page.
+The only way to get 100 per cent performance out of this is to develop a deep understanding of what actually happens during the loading process of each page.
 Only if you are prepared to go down this laborious path can you actually achieve a 100 for every page.

 Conclusion – making WordPress faster

-There are many things you can do to optimize WordPress performance.
+There are many things you can do to optimise WordPress performance.
 Fast WordPress hosting is important and the basis for everything.
 But fast hosting alone does not guarantee top speeds.
 It is necessary for this:

 - To make the assets on the website as small as possible, i.e. to compress them.